 Podium Level 1 (IFC Mall), Shop 12A. $5 USD for 3 pork buns.

-Tim Ho Wan is one of the most well-known, and budget-friendly, 1-star restaurants in the world.
-Though there are several locations serving Tim Ho Wan's infamous dim sum throughout the city and in the greater Pacific region (and as of 2017, an Atlantic-side location in New York City), the one to try is located on the bottom level of the IFC Mall in Wan Chai—not least because upon arriving at Hong Kong Station via the airport express, your first great meal is just a few escalator rides away.
+Tim Ho Wan is one of the most well-known, and budget-friendly, 1-star restaurants in the world. hough several locations are serving Tim Ho Wan's infamous dim sum throughout the city and in the greater Pacific region (and as of 2017, an Atlantic-side location in New York City), the one to try is located on the bottom level of the IFC Mall in Wan Chai.
+Upon arriving at Hong Kong Station via the airport express, your first great meal is just a few escalator rides away.
 There is always a crowd, but you can fill out your order on paper menus while you wait, and once you do sit, a remarkably efficient kitchen staff guarantees a meal in minutes.
 But you should use that waiting time to decide on your final order; once you sit you won't get much attention.
 Pork buns—sweet pineapple rolls filled with barbecued shredded pork and baked to chewy perfection—are an absolute must (you might want to go with 2 orders), and also good are shrimp shumai, lotus leaf sticky rice, taro cakes, and braised chicken feet in abalone sauce.

 Trick of the trade: order food to go and skip the wait.
 You can eat your buns in one of IFC's courtyards or on the way back to the airport.
 I guarantee you'll stop here more than once!